Discover hidden gems and must-see attractions along your journey

 Dog-friendly notes: Many outdoor areas and some shops are dog-friendly, allowing travelers to bring their pets along for scenic walks and buggy rides.
 However, it is advisable to check individual venues for pet policies to ensure a smooth visit.

-Best For: Nature Lovers, Hiking, Family-Friendly, Dog-Friendly, Wildlife Enthusiasts, History Buffs
+Best For: Families with children, Nature Lovers, Wildlife Enthusiasts, Dog-Friendly (limited areas), Foodies

 Best For: History Enthusiasts, Families with Children, Nature Lovers, Dog-Friendly (limited outdoor areas)